RobertMrowiec/SurpriseJS/docs/README.md

 After select this option, You will be asked about Your application endpoints prefix (i.e. `/api`).

 Auth middleware adds decoded token to `req.user` by default.
-So You can change
+So as typical expectation You can easily change
 ```
 { foo: 'bar' }
 ```
-in token generate endpoint with user data from database.
+in token generate endpoint function to user data from database.
 Something like:
 ```
   const user = await User.findOne({ email: req.body.email })
   if (user.password == hashed(req.body.password)){ // hashed is example of function to hash password for future compare